 Merit Scholarships -- Merit scholarships are partial tuition scholarships awarded to students whose academic accomplishments promise strong performance at law school and in legal practice.
 These scholarships are renewed automatically each year to all recipients in good standing.
 Full-time recipients are eligible for their awards for three years and part-time recipients are eligible for four years.

 Current students may also apply for additional scholarships.
 A partial listing of donor-sponsored scholarships and external scholarships can be found here.

 The admissions process for part-time evening applicants is the same as for full-time applicants.
 Complete instructions can be found here.

-The Office of Admissions is open until 6:00 pm to accommodate part-time evening applicants.
+The Office of Admissions is open until 6:00 pm on Wednesdays to accommodate part-time evening applicants.
 Please call us at 413-782-1406 or email us at firstname.lastname@example.org to make an appointment.